xqms/rosmon/README.md

 `rosmon` offers a simple but effective ROS interface to start, stop or restart nodes and monitor node states.
 Restarting a single stuck node out of the launch file is no longer a problem.
+An `rqt` plugin for controlling `rosmon` is included.

 ## Status

 That said, `rosmon` is very much work-in-progress right now.
-The sketched features are all present, but have not been tested thoroughly.

 **WARNING**: `rosmon` is not yet `roslaunch` compliant.
 For example, the `$(find PACKAGE)` substitution performs a simple search using `rospack` and